 So, we start at the Prince of Wales, of course…

 Early on in the book, Max’s mysterious grandfather Percy dies.
 Percy used to run the Inn, but had recently fallen ill, which was why Max and his parents were visiting.
-Thanks to a family quarrel, Max had never met his grandfather, nor been to Ham Hill, but he knew both intimately thanks to a recurring nightmare in which he fights there alongside his grandfather against 1st century Romans and demons.
+Thanks to a family quarrel, Max had never met his grandfather, nor been to Ham Hill, but he knew both intimately thanks to a recurring nightmare in which he fights alongside his grandfather there against 1st century Romans and demons.

 The ceremony over, Max was standing outside the Inn, staring out over the fields below when a double rainbow appeared, the brightest Max had ever seen, the end of one on St Michael’s Hill, and the other on the Under Warren.
 Sir John laughed as he emerged from the Inn behind Max.